owensresearch/main-site/content/dn42-peering.md

 # Communities

- - Routes originating from AS4242421099 are tagged with the regional origin community value as documented on the DN42 Wiki. [https://dn42.wiki/howto/Bird-communities](https://dn42.wiki/howto/Bird-communities) *(see below)*
+ - Routes originating from AS4242421099 are tagged with the regional origin community value as documented on the DN42 Wiki. [https://dn42.wiki/howto/Bird-communities](https://dn42.wiki/howto/Bird-communities)

 ## Large Communities